atomecorp/atome/documentation/framework/what_is_it.md

     b.text('hello')
     puts b.child #=> [c, t] (c and t is now a child of b) b.touch do
-    # b children can be treated in one passe
+    # b children can be treated in one pass
     # look at child example for more examples
     b.child.color(:green)
     end

-The atome properties can be set using a string or integer eg :
+Many atome properties can be set using a string or integer, it's a shortcut to set the content property eg :

-    text("hello)
+    text("hello") # equivalent to text({content: "hello"})
+    # or
+    image(:boat) # shortcut for image({content: :boat})

-Those value are always define internally using a key-value pair (Hash type) and can be set so :
+internally properties are always define using a key-value pair (Hash type) and can be set so :

     text({content: "hello"})

-those values can be a String, an Integer, a hash(key-value) or an array.
+Hash's values can be a String, an Integer, a hash or an array.

-The atome can receive a second optional parameters to refresh the view or not. in this case the atome is till rendered in the view but the newly added parameters does not refresh the objet.
+The atomiser method allow to modifying atome without interpreting/ refreshing the newly set property. in this case the atome need rendered to refresh it's content

-(Please not the 'refresh option' behavior is not the same as the render property, the refresh option is used when a property is modify by the view it self we want to modification to be stored into the atome structure, but but want the view to be re-rendered)
+    b = box()
+    b.atomiser({ color: :red })
+    b.atomiser({ smooth: 6})

+    wait 2 do
+      b.render(true)
+    end

 - Any property can be define using an unique value (passed as a String , Symbole or a numeric  value)